HuotChu/square/README.md

 ## Updates
 ### 9/29/2015
-Complete rewrite of the model and databinding via dataSpies - more on that to come.
+Complete rewrite of the model and data-binding via dataSpies... more on that soon.
 ### 8/14/2015
 Added a Model service for a lightweight model (when jSQL is overkill) The sample app in the examples directory showcases the new model